inmagik/react-rocketjump/website/docs/action_creators.md

 slug: /action-creators
 ---

-Every RjObject has its own action creators: a collection functions that trigger state updates and/or side effects.
+Every RjObject has its own action creators: a collection of functions that trigger state updates and/or side effects.

 ## Plain and effect action creators